 The personal information we collect and use

 Information collected by us

 In the course of running our business we collect the following personal information when you provide it to us.
-References to the basis of processing (e.g. “Basis: Legitimate Interest”) are a reference to the article of the General Data Protection Regulation under which we undertake the processing in question.
+References to the basis of processing (e.g. “Basis: Legitimate Interest”) are a reference to the legal basis under which we undertake the processing in question.
 More information is provided on the different bases for processing at the bottom of this page.

 - Registration information, including your name and email address.
 Depending on the service you are registering for, we may also ask you about your course of study, the year you graduated, the campus you study or studied at, and the territory in which you are resident.
 We use this to register you for the service, to validate your entitlement to free or discounted services, and to manage our relationships with any educational establishment of which you may be a student or alumnus.
 Basis: Performance of a contract; legitimate interest.

 - In some cases, your payment details.
 We use our service provider, PayPal, to process this to collect any payment charged in respect of our services.
 Basis: Performance of a contract.

 - In order to send you information from us regarding professional development or other webinars we offer we will ask you for your email address.
 Basis: Consent, legitimate interest.